-Telemedicine acts responsive upon incorporating into various healthcare settings.
+Telemedicine acts responsive upon incorporating it into various healthcare settings.

 For instance, it became a routine case for the following procedures:

-- Tests results discussion (updating the patient with the feedback on the tests results).
+- Test results discussion (updating the patient with feedback on the test results).

-- Video conferencing within providing the real-time consultation to various categories of patients to improve the treatment accuracy.
-For example, in Teletherapy case study the impressive results were achieved by applying online video conferencing feature on the medical platform for children with autism.
+- Video conferencing within providing real-time consultation to various categories of patients to improve treatment accuracy.

 - Cloud-Based Consultations (for example, for burn injury care via smartphone application).